Space-Efficient Manifest Contracts: Function proxies

 The wrapper library only accepts painters with appropriately refined types, but must strip away these refinements before calling the underlying implementation---which demands $ \mathsf{Canvas} \mathord{ \rightarrow } \mathsf{Canvas} $ painters.
 The wrapper library then has to cast these modified functions \textit{back} to the refined types.
 Calling $ \mathsf{flipH} ~ ( \mathsf{flipH} ~ \mathit{p} ) $ yields:

 That is, we first cast $\mathit{p}$ to a plain painter and return a new painter $\mathit{p'}$.
 We then cast $\mathit{p'}$ into and then immediately out of the refined type, before continuing on to flip $\mathit{p'}$.
-All the while, we are accumulating many function proxies beyond the wrapping that the underlying implementation of $ \mathsf{primFlipH} $ is doing.
-A space-efficient scheme for manifest contracts bounds the number of function proxies that can accumulate.
+All the while, we are accumulating many function proxies beyond the wrapping done by the underlying implementation of $ \mathsf{primFlipH} $.
 Redundant wrapping can become quite extreme, especially for continuation-passing programs.
 Function proxies are the essential problem: nothing bounds their accumulation.
-Unfolding unboundedly many function proxies creates stacks of unboundedly many checks---which breaks tail calls. {\iffull If we can have a constant number of function proxies that produce stacks of checks of a constant size, then we can have tail call optimization. \fi}
+Unfolding unboundedly many function proxies creates stacks of unboundedly many checks---which breaks tail calls. {\iffull If we can have a constant number of function proxies that produce stacks of checks of a constant size, then we can have tail call optimization. \fi} A space-efficient scheme for manifest contracts bounds the number of function proxies that can accumulate.

 \finishlater{game objects, re-exported with partial applications}

 {\iffull